Mount Palmer (Northern Territory)

 Mount Palmer is a mountain with an elevation of 1117 m AHD in the southern part of the Northern Territory of Australia.
 It is part of the Central Desert Region and was named by the explorer Ernest Giles.

+Mount Palmer is part of the Central Harts Range, and is known for being the site of mica mining in the past.
 Nearby settlements include Hart Range.